Événements à venir liés au 4 pour 1000

 The COP26 UN climate change conference set to take place in Glasgow in November 2020 has been postponed due to COVID-19 to November 1st - 12, 2021.

-The 4p1000 STC meeting and the 4th Initiative Day will be held during the week of Nov.
-8, 2021.
+The 4th Initiative Day will be held on Nov.10, 2021.
 Further information to come.

 Événements passés liés au 4 pour 1000